ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

     runs-on: [self-hosted, Linux]
     steps:
       - uses: actions/checkout@v2
       - name: Set up Java
         uses: actions/setup-java@v2
         with:
           distribution: "zulu"
           java-version: "17"
       - name: "Run tests"
         run: |
           chmod +x mvnw
           ./mvnw test
 ```
 #### CD
-Only when the CI job is ran successfully will the CD job be able to start.
+The CD job will only start when the CI job was successful.
-Inside the CD job we need to set up a couple preparations before we can build and push to the repository.
+Inside the CD job, we need to set up a couple of preparations before we can build and push to the repository.
 We need permission to push to AWS, to get this permission we made a custom IAM role (this role was manually created) that we can assume in the runner.

 ```YAML